unisonweb/unison/unison-src/transcripts/pattern-match-coverage.output.md

     ⍟ These new definitions are ok to `add`:

-      unique ability GiveA a
+      ability GiveA a
-      unique ability GiveB a
+      ability GiveB a
       result : '{e, GiveA V, GiveB V} r ->{e} r

 ```